Matteljay/tightcms/README.md

 ## Installation

 This section is meant for the system administrator controlling the VPS, not the site administrator.
-If you want to know in detail how TightCMS works with all the special tricks, skip to the documentation section.
+If you want to know in detail how TightCMS works with all the special tricks, skip to the [documentation section](#documentation).

 Two types of installation will be discussed, one with Docker and one without.
 The first option is the fastest and easiest.
 Using the docker-compose command, the database and `uploads/` mount point will be automatically created for you.

 The second option is useful if your server doesn't have an AMD64 architecture.
-On Raspberry Pi for example (ARM architecture), go with the manual installation.
+On a Raspberry Pi for example (ARM architecture), go with the manual installation.

 There is also a third section with important production environment tweaks.